Get Relief from Depression Without Taking a Pill! TMS Therapy in Milwaukee

 Watch This Video to Learn about TMS

-TMS therapy is an effective depression treatment for people who:
+Because TMS therapy is completely drug-free, it’s a good option for people who:

-- Can’t tolerate the side effects of anti-depressant medication
+- Can’t tolerate the side effects of medication

 2. It’s Non-Invasive.

 Fewer than 5% of patients stop having TMS therapy because of side effects.
-The most common side effect is discomfort at or near the treatment site while the treatment is happening.
-This discomfort usually subsides after around a week of treatment.
+For people who have side effects, the most common effect is discomfort at or near the site where the coil is placed.
+This discomfort only occurs during treatment and usually subsides after the first week.

 Stories from Our Patients

 Find out how Kristi found hope and healing after 45 years of struggling with depression and ineffective treatments.

 Relief from depression is only part of what you can expect at TMS Centers of America.
 You’ll also build relationships with professional, caring, and compassionate staff.

 Just because you’ve suffered from anxiety and depression all of your life doesn’t mean you have to live with it forever.
 See how TMS is changing lives every day.